simshadows/discord-mentionbot/README.md

 # Discord - mentionbot
 An extensible, module-based chatroom bot for [Discord](https://discordapp.com/).

-**This version is still fully functional, but I want to write a better architecture using the lessons learnt from my experience writing this first version.
-I considered refactoring the current one, but the design is too settled.**
+~~**This version is still fully functional, but I want to write a better architecture using the lessons learnt from my experience writing this first version.
+I considered refactoring the current one, but the design is too settled.**~~ As of July 2020, this codebase no longer works due to Discord server-side API changes.

-**Problems with my current version include: Poor synchronization (can only serve one command at a time), inconsistent and illogical implementations at parts (such as the commands implementation), poor performance (lots and lots of unnecessary function calls), and I want to implement sharding, and I wrote no unit tests.
-Most of these problems emerged when I returned to developing the bot after a few months of hiatus.
-I found my design to be just too bloody complex and poorly documented.
-Additionally, I'd like to write components that will allow me to streamline server plugin development somehow.
-For example, there are a lot of commands that involve just changing one variable such as a channel.**
+**In addition, this codebase suffers from: Poor synchronization (can only serve one command at a time), inconsistent and illogical implementations at parts (such as the commands implementation), lots and lots of unnecessary function calls, and no unit tests.**

 # Key features: